Smiling woman standing indoors with wooden panels in the background.

 Advice for other Filipinos returning home

 Carmen's best advice for Filipinos abroad who are thinking of returning home is to consider how many opportunities are opening up for professionals, especially those who have international experience.
 For those who left home a long time ago, the Philippines isn’t the same country that it was 5, 10 or 20 years ago.
 Companies in the Philippines are becoming more open and changing from traditional business mindsets.
-They need people who are able to easily switch between cultures and situations to help globalise their businesses.
+They need people who are able to easily switch between cultures and situations to help globalize their businesses.

 “There is a lot of opportunity in the Philippines because it’s a developing country.
 You just have to work hard and find the right opportunities.
 Opportunity is hard work.
 There are so many doors that can be open to you if you come back home.”